 This, combined with the potential social isolation and lack of support networks, as well as curtailed funeral arrangements, meant that the outlets for grief were minimal, making it hard for loved ones to process their loss.

-"Around 10% of those affected by grief require additional support" says David.
-"This could be due to issues such as social isolation, a difficult or dependent relationship with the deceased, or a very unexpected death"
+"Around 10% of those affected by grief require additional support" says David Glover, Head of Social Work at King's College Hospital.
+"This could be due to issues such as social isolation, a difficult or dependent relationship with the deceased, or a very unexpected death.

 "The COVID-19 pandemic had a huge impact upon the work of our team and during this time, the number of people requiring additional bereavement support became much higher."